Indigenous Awareness Resources

 What are Treaties?

-Treaties provide a framework for living together and sharing the land Indigenous Peoples have traditionally occupied.
-These agreements provide foundations for ongoing co-operation and partnership as we move forward together to advance reconciliation.
+Treaties provide a framework for good relations and sharing the land Indigenous peoples have traditionally occupied.
+They are the foundation for ongoing co-operation and partnership as we move forward together to advance reconciliation.

 Are we all Treaty People?

-Indigenous and non-Ingenious people are part of the treaty as treaties are mutual arrangements of co-existence between treaty parties.
+Both Indigenous and non-Indigenious peoples are part of Treaty as Treaties are mutual arrangements of co-existence between Treaty parties.

 Reconciliation